March 2022 Technician of Influence Award Winners

 Steve Jensen, St George, Utah | Rush Truck Centers

-Steve Jensen is beyond your normal day-to-day technician.
+Steve Jensen is beyond your normal day-to-day technician at Rush Truck Centers.
 He is always first to greet a customer if he is around the service desk and he answers the Service Phones when writers are busy or on another call.
 He is often the first technician to arrive and the last to leave, always staying the extra time to take care of a repair or lending a helping hand to the apprentice technicians.
 Steve is Diamond certified and maintains his training throughout the year, all while keeping a positive attitude.
 Steve stayed late last Friday night taking care of a Werner truck that was down waiting on a part for three weeks.
 He built a friendly relationship with the driver and finished the truck around 8:00 p.m.; another customer walked in the door as he was picking up his truck after a repair and Steve went right out with him to investigate the air leak to find when loading his truck, the suspension air bag blew up, Steve came in on Saturday and installed the air bag for the customer which our dealership is normally closed on Saturday.
 Steve is Diamond Certified along with Cummins Mid-Range and Heavy Duty certified.
 Steve always has apprentices asking questions or borrowing tools. sometimes I will find him under a truck lending them a helping hand.
 He always maintains a level head and positive attitude.
 Very few times does a repeat repair come back to visit us with Steve's name on the ticket.
 He stays late to finish repairs to keep the drivers from another night in the hotel and he will push lunch back to finish work that can shorten a customer’s visit.
 Steve is a leader and a mentor.
 He will no doubt move on to management level if he desires that path.
 Steve always sees the big picture and is never selfish.